-The federation brings together partners in urban and rural landscapes to use low-impact development (LID) techniques that slow down the flow of stormwater runoff and let it to soak into the ground.
-LID includes stormwater design techniques that infiltrate, filter, store and evaporate runoff.
-Instead of directing stormwater to ditches, pipes and ponds, LID maintains a landscape that captures and absorbs rain before it has a chance to become polluted runoff.
+The Federation brings together partners in urban and rural landscapes to use low-impact development (LID) techniques that slow down the flow of stormwater runoff and let it soak into the ground.
+LID includes stormwater design techniques that infiltrate, filter, store, and evaporate runoff.
+Instead of directing stormwater to ditches, pipes, and ponds, LID maintains a landscape that captures and absorbs rain before it has a chance to become polluted runoff.